Elenaltarien/rachel-m-fisher/_posts/2018-05-23-sample-html-elements.md

 title: Sample HTML Elements
 summary: We'll use this post to work out what we need to do to style an individual posts... let's get going!
 ---
+Random text before the headings.
+Just want to test out the space between the date and start of text.
 # Heading 1
 ## Heading 2
 ### Heading 3